Gnosticism: Mandaeism

 Mandaeism is a Gnostic, monotheistic and ethnic religion.
 The Mandaeans are an ethnoreligious group that speak a dialect of Eastern Aramaic known as Mandaic.
 They are the only surviving Gnostics from antiquity.
-Their religion has been practiced primarily around the lower Karun, Euphrates and Tigris and the rivers that surround the Shatt-al-Arab waterway, part of southern Iraq and Khuzestan Province in Iran.
+Their religion has been practiced primarily around the lower Karun, Euphrates and Tigris and the rivers that surround the Shatt-al-Arab waterway, part of southern Iraq and Khuzestan province in Iran.
 Mandaeism is still practiced in small numbers, in parts of southern Iraq and the Iranian province of Khuzestan, and there are thought to be between 60,000 and 70,000 Mandaeans worldwide.

 The name 'Mandaean' comes from the Aramaic manda meaning knowledge.
 John the Baptist is a key figure in the religion, as an emphasis on baptism is part of their core beliefs.
 According to Nathaniel Deutsch, "Mandaean anthropogony echoes both rabbinic and gnostic accounts."
 Mandaeans revere Adam, Abel, Seth, Enos, Noah, Shem, Aram, and especially John the Baptist.
 Significant amounts of original Mandaean Scripture, written in Mandaean Aramaic, survive in the modern era.
 The most important holy scripture is known as the Ginza Rabba and has portions identified by some scholars as being copied as early as the 2nd–3rd centuries, while others such as S. F. Dunlap place it in the 1st century.
-There is also the Qolastā, or Canonical Book of Prayer and the Mandaean Book of John (Sidra ḏ'Yahia) and other scriptures.
+There is also the Qulasta (Mandaean prayerbook) and the Mandaean Book of John (Sidra ḏ'Yahia) and other scriptures.

 Mandaeans believe that there is a constant battle or conflict between the forces of good and evil.
 The forces of good are represented by Nhura (Light) and Maia Hayyi (Living Water) and those of evil are represented by Hshuka (Darkness) and Maia Tahmi (dead or rancid water).
 The two waters are mixed in all things in order to achieve a balance.
 Mandaeans also believe in an afterlife or heaven called Alma d-Nhura (World of Light).

-In Mandaeism, the World of Light is ruled by a Supreme God, known as Hayyi Rabbi ('The Great Life' or 'The Great Living God').Drower, Ethel Stefana.
-The Mandaeans of Iraq and Iran.
-Oxford At The Clarendon Press, 1937.
-God is so great, vast, and incomprehensible that no words can fully depict how awesome God is.
+In Mandaeism, the World of Light is ruled by a Supreme God, known as Hayyi Rabbi ('The Great Life' or 'The Great Living God').
+God is so great, vast, and incomprehensible that no words can fully depict how immense God is.
 It is believed that an innumerable number of Uthras (angels or guardians), manifested from the light, surround and perform acts of worship to praise and honor God.
 They inhabit worlds separate from the lightworld and some are commonly referred to as emanations and are subservient beings to the Supreme God who is also known as 'The First Life'.
 Their names include Second, Third, and Fourth Life (i.e. Yōšamin, Abathur, and Ptahil).